 Brainspotting Therapy

-Brainspotting is a therapeutic approach relatively recent in comparison to EMDR.
+Brainspotting is a therapeutic approach relatively recent in comparison to Eye Movement Desensitization and Reprocessing (EMDR).
 This approach skips conventional diagnosis and therapy to get to the base of the problem.

 This is accomplished by associating a certain eye position, or “brain spot,” with a particular emotional reaction to an occurrence or event.
 A therapist collaborates with a patient to identify the brain spot where many reflexive reactions arise.
 Among these reactions are the following: